 Some of market participants include BASF SE; Conviron, EarthSense, Inc.; Heinz Walz GmbH; Qubit Systems Inc.; Keygene; LemnaTec GmbH; Phenomix; Phenospex; Photon Systems Instruments, spol. s r.o.; SMO bvba.; Saga Robotics; and WPS.

 Strategic alliances undertaken by key participants are boosting the growth of the market.
 These alliances have established an infrastructure that has facilitated leadership and continuous support in the market.
 For instance, in October 2016, SMO bvba, a machine manufacturer entered into partnership with the Flanders Institute for Biotechnology (VIB) to develop Weighing, Imaging & Watering Machines (WIWAM), an automated system for plant phenotyping.
-The partnership was aimed at providing advanced technology to scientific community for research.
+The partnership was aimed at providing advanced technology to the scientific community for research.

 Base year for estimation